Dr. Jerry Marx

 Dr. Katherine Gaudet

 Kate joined the Honors Program in 2011.
-She oversees technology, communications, and special projects for the program, as well as advising students.
+She oversees the Honors Symposia, program communications, and special projects, as well as advising students.
 She is an affiliate faculty member of the Humanities Department.
 In 2014 she was awarded a course development grant from the National Endowment for the Humanities, which led to the creation of her course "What Is a Criminal"?
 She also teaches "Plague: Literary Histories of Epidemics" and "Hooked: Narratives of Addiction, Recovery, and Redemption."
 She is also a member of the HEAL (Health Education Through Arts and Literature) team, which is exploring the use of graphic narratives to support student mental health.
 Before coming to UNH she completed a PhD in English Literature at the University of Chicago, focusing on the ways in which models of risk shaped ideas about novel-reading in the eighteenth century.
 She held a Mellon Fellowship in Early American Literature and Material Texts at the McNeil Center for Early American Studies in Philadelphia and continues to research the history of readership.
 Her academic work has been published or is forthcoming from Early American Studies, Early American Literature, and Common-Place.

 Rebecca Leitt is the Hamel Scholars Program Coordinator.
 She is responsible for creating programs for Hamel Scholars to develop their skills in leadership and service through trainings, volunteer opportunities, and short- and long-term service projects.
 Rebecca is a graduate student in marine biology and a teaching assistant for the university.
 She graduated from Momouth University in New Jersey in 2014 with a BS in marine biology, and grew up in upstate New York.
 She plans to pursue a career in research or college teaching.